 First sear the meat lightly on all 4 sides, in hot oil, in a wide pot with a heavy bottom.
-Then add two cups of water, cover the pot tightly and let the steam cook the meat in it's own juices.
+Then add two cups of water, cover the pot tightly, and let the steam cook the meat in its own juices.
 Once the meat is cooked to an internal temperature of 165 degrees F, dry out the liquid to a thick gravy and pour it over the roast just before serving.

 Hint: To make sure that the chicken cooks through, use your thermometer to check various points in the chicken.
-Ideally, get readings from the thigh, the wing and the breast.
+Ideally, get readings from the thigh, the wing, and the breast.

 This recipe can be made with the following as well:

 - Cornish Hens - SInce these are smaller in size than a 4 lb chicken, there is no need for the injected marinade.
 Instead, Just add the lemon and dry spice powders to the marinade you apply to the surface of the chicken.
-Omit the butter, vinegar and chicken broth completely.
+Omit the butter, vinegar, and chicken broth completely.
 I usually do skin my Cornish Hens the same as the larger chickens and then steam them the same way. of course, they cook much more quickly as the average cornish hen is about 1 lb.

-- Turkey - For the Turkey, leave the skin on and roast it in the oven vs. steaming it.
+- Turkey - For Turkey, leave the skin on and roast it in the oven vs. steaming it.
 Apply the marinade as instructed, both the injection and the surface marinade.
 Just add a little butter to the surface mixture, about 1 tablespoon per pound of meat.
 This will help crisp up the skin better in the oven.
-For baking times, I would bake the Turkey in a preheated oven at 350 degrees, 13 minutes per pound of turkey.
+For baking times, I would bake Turkey in a preheated oven at 350 degrees, 13 minutes per pound of turkey.

-Of course this is a recipe for a Pakistani Steam Roast and the marinade is based on that.
+Of course, this is a recipe for a Pakistani Steam Roast and the marinade is based on that.
 But if you want to change things up a little you can try and inject your chicken with the following for a slightly different flavor:

-- BBQ Marinade - Try an injection with rice vinegar, soy sauce, garlic powder, brown sugar and sriracha.
+- BBQ Marinade - Try an injection with rice vinegar, soy sauce, garlic powder, brown sugar, and sriracha.

-- Cajun Marinade - A pre mixed cajun spice blend, combined with apple cider vinegar, worcestershire sauce and some cayenne pepper is another great alternative to try.
+- Cajun Marinade - A pre-mixed cajun spice blend, combined with apple cider vinegar, Worcestershire sauce, and some cayenne pepper is another great alternative to try.

-- Hot & Spicy Marinade - If you like all things spicy shoot for tabasco or Louisiana hot sauce combined with Cayenne pepper or red chili pepper!
+- Hot & Spicy Marinade - If you like all things spicy shoot for Tabasco or Louisiana hot sauce combined with Cayenne pepper or red chili pepper!